RegardsOss/RegardsOss.github.io/docs/development/frontend/modules/description.md

 ## Exposed functions

 This module as a dynamic configurable module exposes its own:
-  - moduleContainer  : Main module React component used to display this module,
+  - userContainer    : Main module React component used to display the description of an object
   - adminContainer   : Main module React component used to display the administration panel of this module,
   - reducer          : To configure the general Redux Store.
   - styles           : Styles of the module